vekatze/neut/book/src/modules.md

 }
 ```

-An example of `foreign` can be found in the [core library](https://github.com/vekatze/neut-core/blob/0570cd5aa17914bef7021b7e88ca1fa421af721e/module.ens#L10).
+An example of `foreign` can be found in the [core library](https://github.com/vekatze/neut-core/blob/main/module.ens).

 <div class="info-block">

 The compiler links the resulting foreign object files without any name mangling.
 You're strongly encouraged to prefix names in your foreign sources with your module name and the major version to avoid name collisions.
-You can find an example of prefixed names [here](https://github.com/vekatze/neut-core/blob/0570cd5aa17914bef7021b7e88ca1fa421af721e/source/foreign.c).

 </div>